yotinnot/abs-documentation/docs/stores/modules/consumables.md

 ## Navigation

-Consumable module is subdivided into 4 tabs:
+Consumable module is subdivided into 5 tabs:

+### Tab: Requests

+This tab is under development and will be used to request consumables from Stores.

 ### Tab: Stock